alexpreynolds/cull-exemplars/README.md

 In the `priority_queue` target, we put padded bins into a [priority queue](https://en.wikipedia.org/wiki/Priority_queue), ordered by score.

 We pop the highest-scoring element off the queue, and keep it if it does not overlap any other popped elements.
-If it does, any lower-scored overlaps are marked as rejected.
+If it does, we still keep it, but all lower-scored overlaps within 2kb are marked as rejected.

 We pop the next highest-scoring element and ask if it has already been rejected.
-If not, we keep it and again mark any lower-scored overlaps as rejected, if there are any.
-If it is rejected, we skip it and keep popping and testing, until there are no elements left in the queue to test.
+If it hasn't, we keep it and we again mark any lower-scored overlaps as rejected, if there are any.
+If it was previously rejected, we skip it and keep popping and testing, until there are no elements left in the queue to pop-and-test.

 Intervals we keep are written to standard output.